khatrinikunj11/ai-ml-journey/python projects/Day-2-Projects/README.md

 4. Write a program to sum a list with 4 numbers.
 5. Write a program to count the number of zeros in the following tuple: a = (7,0,8,0,0,9)

-# 9 Basic Projects on Lists and Tuples -
+# 9 Basic Projects on Dictionary and Sets -

 1. Write a program to create a dictionary of Hindi words with values as their English translation.
 Provide user with an option to look it up!